dezrez/DezrezCoreAPI/README.md

 https://api.dezrez.com/swagger/ui/index

 NOTE: All Email and SMS communications instigated from the UAT environment are routed through to Dezrez internally for security reasons.
 Should this need to be changed for testing purposes, please submit a request through this GitHub site.

+##Getting access to the Dezrez Core API - Registering your application
+Please register by following this [guide](https://github.com/dezrez/DezrezCoreAPI/blob/master/HowToRegister.md#how-to-register-to-use-the-dezrez-core-api "Registering your application").

 ###An example request to the API
 [Create a Group](https://github.com/dezrez/DezrezCoreAPI/blob/master/ExampleRequest.md)